404edch/404edch/README.md

 ## Let's code a better world!
-Hi, I'm Eddie - born in 07.
-Currently pursuing a Bachelor's of Computer Science!
-I'm here to make all the crazy stuff that comes to my mind, see them take shape :D.
+Hey, I'm Eddie—born in 07.
+I'm currently pursuing a Bachelor's of Computer Science, here in GitHub to see all the crazy stuff that comes to my mind take shape :D. ~*always learning*.